xAbhidhar/Keras-Tensorflow-Satellite-Images-classification/README.md

 either of following class – barren land, forest, grassland and others.

 ## Problem Statement
-Bulid a deep leaning model to classify the images taken from satellite into the following categories:
+Build a deep leaning model to classify the images taken from satellite into the following categories:
    -  Barren Land
    -  Forest
    -  Grassland
    -  Others

+## Libraries Used
+The following libraries are used:
+   -  `Keras` for creating neural net with integration with TensorFlow.

+   -  `TensorFlow` as a backend for Keras.

+   -  `Pandas` for various operations related to data processing.

+   -  `Numpy` for implementation of linear algebra

+   -  `Matplotlib`  for visualization

+   -  `Skimage` for image processing

 ## Implementation
+Sequential model has been implemented with fully connected (dense) layers.
+Activation function used is 'softmax'.
+Optimizer used is 'Adam'.

 #### Dataset
 The Data is originally collected under National Agriculture Imagery Program (https://catalog.data.gov/dataset?tags=naip).
 The size of the original dataset is ~65 TB.
 The data is in the form of uncompressed `Digital Ortho Quarter Quad Tiles (DOQQs)`.
 These are the GeotTIFF images corresponding to the United States Geological Survey (USGUS).
 The model is trained on as subset of these images.
 Images consists of 4 different bands -